abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

 ```

 When we send a request, the query parameter is serialized as JSON 💃.
-Our API is now easier to ues, well-annotated and shows the correct Swagger UI for testing.
+Our API is now easier to use, well-annotated and shows up with the correct Swagger UI for testing.

 Cheers ✌.